 On the other hand, to get the WooCommerce shipping location is very similar to the WooCommerce billing location.
+This information is collected by asking the customer for their country during the checkout process.
 Both are stored as custom fields for your users.
 In this way you’ll just need to map your custom fields under Users Insights > Custom fields to load this information.

 All you have to do is create custom fields with a “billing_country” and “shipping_country” keys respectively and you can set any field names that you like.
 You can also use the Extended CRM for Users Insights plugin, since it gives you all the currently saved keys.
 In there you’ll also be able to map other custom fields or custom fields from other plugins.

 Also, each plugin stores the data in a particular way.
 For instance, the GeoLocation module stores the user country field as the full name; while WooCommerce saves the shipping and billing locations as country codes.
 Thus you need to take this into account when comparing your exports.

 You can use any of these three methods to filter and export your user’s countries.
 The Geolocation data is better presented with a full country name, however it might not be available for all the users since the geolocation info is stored after activating the Geolocation module.
 On the other hand, the WooCommerce fields are stored for all the users, so this might be a better option to use, especially if your store has existed long time before installing Users Insights.
 You can also use a combination of all three columns.

 Exporting the revenue per country